theochem/horton/doc/tut_getting_started.rst

 Common dependencies
 ===================

-In order to compile and test Horton and its documentation, one needs to install relatively recent versions of the following programs/libraries:
+In order to compile and test Horton, one needs to install relatively recent versions of the following programs/libraries:

 * Python >= 2.7, < 3.0: http://www.python.org/ (also install `development files`)